 The Kali Gandaki River

-The river is a major drainage system of the Annapurna region with its source at the border of Tibet.
+The river is a primary drainage system of the Annapurna region, with its source at the border of Tibet.
 It originates from the Nhubiene Glacier Himal in Mustang and flows southwest through the Kali Gandaki Canyon.
 The Kali Gandaki River is older than the Himalayas and is known for containing Saligram fossils.
-These Saligrams are considered holy by the Hindu people and they are believed to be the non-living forms of Lord Vishnu.
+These Saligrams are considered holy by the Hindu people, and they are believed to be the non-living forms of Lord Vishnu.
 After flowing through the gorge, the river turns east and runs along the northern ridge of the Mahabharata range.

 The Thorung La Pass

 The Thorung La is a famous mountain pass that has an elevation of 5,416 meters.
-The pass lies north of the Annapurna Himal and is located on the trail which connects the village of Manang in the east with the temple of Muktinath.
-The Thorung La is also the highest point on the Annapurna Circuit and the mountain pass is used by the local people for trade.
+The key lies north of the Annapurna Himal and is located on the trail which connects the village of Manang in the east with the temple of Muktinath.
+The Thorung La is also the highest point on the Annapurna Circuit Trek, and the local people use the mountain pass for trade.
 The mountain pass is generally devoid of vegetation and has a dry environment.
-Because of its strategic location of being shielded by the monsoon rains by the Annapurna Himal, the Thorung La Pass, along with the Manang Valley receives extremely less precipitation.
-Strong winds sweep across the pass and sometimes, heavy snow accumulates during the winter.
+Because of its strategic location of being shielded by the monsoon rains by the Annapurna Himal, the Thorung La Pass, along with the Manang Valley, receives significantly less precipitation.
+Strong winds sweep across the pass, and sometimes, heavy snow accumulates during the winter.